 3. Declare bankruptcy

-Depending on the extent of your debts and the complexity of the situation, bankruptcy can either reduce or clear the debt on your defaulted card.
-Keep in mind that a bankruptcy stays on your credit report for 7 to 10 years.
+Depending on the extent of your debts and the complexity of the situation, bankruptcy can either reduce or clear the debt on your default credit transaction card.
+Keep in mind that bankruptcy stays on your credit report for 7 to 10 years.

 How can Bright help you avoid defaulting?